EzraDryerBU/TopDungeon/README.md

 # TopDungeon
-Top-Down dungeon rpg game in unity
+Top-Down dungeon rpg game in unity.
+Part of a project to do atleast some coding/programing related stuff everyday.
+The majority of the documentation here is for the code located in the TopDungeon/Assets/Scripts folder.

 ## Player Script